-where $P$ and $P^{\text{T}}$ are scattering matrix and its transpose. $\hat{C}^{gg,\text{ph}}$ and $\hat{C}^{\kappa g,\text{ph}}$ are the power spectra estimated from DESI-LIS catalogue and its cross correlation with the \textit{Planck} CMB lensing map (presented in section \ref{sec:results_wout_leakage_corr_paper3}).
-To compute the parameters from the estimates of the true power spectra using maximum likelihood estimation method, we used the power spectrum template for each tomographic bin given by
+where $P$ and $P^{\text{T}}$ are the scattering matrix and its transpose, and $\hat{C}^{gg,\text{ph}}$ and $\hat{C}^{\kappa g,\text{ph}}$ are the power spectra estimated from the DESI-LIS catalogue and its cross correlation with the \textit{Planck} CMB lensing map (presented in section \ref{sec:results_wout_leakage_corr_paper3}).
+To compute the parameters from the estimates of the true power spectra using {the} maximum likelihood estimation method, we used the power spectrum template for each tomographic bin given by

 where $b(z)$ and $A$ are free parameters and $\frac{\mathrm{d}N^{i}(z_{t})}{\mathrm{d}z_{t}}$ is given by

 where $\frac{\mathrm{d}N}{\mathrm{d}z_{t}}$ is the true redshift distribution computed using the deconvolution method and $W^{i}(z_{t})$ is window function given by Eq. (\ref{eq:window_function_paper3}).